-Highbush Blueberry features dainty clusters of white bell-shaped flowers with shell pink overtones hanging below the branches in mid spring.
-It has green deciduous foliage.
-The glossy oval leaves turn an outstanding scarlet in the fall.
-It features an abundance of magnificent blue berries in mid summer.
-The smooth brick red bark adds an interesting dimension to the landscape.
+Southland Rabbiteye Blueberry features dainty clusters of white bell-shaped flowers hanging below the branches in early spring.
+It has bluish-green deciduous foliage.
+The glossy oval leaves turn an outstanding red in the fall.
+It features an abundance of magnificent blue berries from late spring to early summer.